Fitness Testing

 What is it?

 The Yo-Yo Intermittent Test is similar to the Yo-Yo endurance test (a variation of the beep test), except in the intermittent tests the participants have a short active break (5 or 10 seconds for the endurance and recovery versions, respectively).
 There are also two levels of the test (Level 1 & 2), each having a different starting speed and increments.
-Therefore there are four possible Yo-Yo intermittent tests that can be performed, and the one that is used is recorded below when known, but in some cases the version that was used is unknown.
+Therefore there are four possible Yo-Yo intermittent tests that can be performed, and when viewing results it is not often mentioned which version was used.
+In the results presented below, the version that is used is recorded when known.

 Top Scores